rootniang/rootniang/README.md

 Here are some ideas to get you started:

 Hi 👋, I'm Mame Mar NIANG
-A passionate full stack developer from Sénégal
+A passionate Full Stack Developer from Sénégal

 🔭 I’m currently working at Perfplus